 Fifty (50) feet from any natural or man-made lake.

-Single-family detached dwellings and their accessory uses (except boat houses and docks) shall be set back according to paragraph 5.20.1.
+One-family detached dwellings and their accessory uses (except boat houses and docks) shall be set back according to paragraph 5.20.1.

 Camping, outdoor recreation, and other commercial recreation activities (except boat landing facilities and marinas) shall be set back according to paragraph 5.20.1.